US Bank – Zelle P2P Payments Registration Redesign

 As part of my process, I'd also create fully responsive prototypes using frameworks like Bootstrap or Zurb Foundation, to showcase real HTML and CSS for demos, feedback, and reference for QA.

+Solution: Delivering a multi-page PDF, with zipped HTML prototypes, that an offshore team made into new Drupal CMS templates.
 Adding comments in the final PDF's for annotating framework components, HTML elements, and CSS classes, I'd deliver to engineering the template assets and documentation, and we built the templates following mobile-first UX design patterns, and responsive design best practices.
+I'd coordinate weekly QA check-ins to ensure all business, technical, and design goals were being met.

 See the full prototype in HTML and CSS based on Zurb Foundation